Abukuma Cave②

 [Tamura City, Fukushima Prefecture] Abukuma Cave is one of Japan's most famous limestone caves!
 Experience the natural beauty created by 80 million years of time!

-Abukuma Cave is a limestone cave located in Tamura City, Fukushima Prefecture, and is known as the largest limestone cave in the Orient due to the variety and number of stalactites.
-This natural work of art, created by nature over the course of an enormous period of 80 million years, is definitely worth seeing.
+Abukuma Caveis a limestone cave located in Tamura City, Fukushima Prefecture, and is said to be the best limestone cave in East Asia in terms of the variety and number of stalactites.
+The natural artistry created by nature over an enormous period of 80 million years is well worth seeing.

 The origins of Abukuma Cave